Search for a rare disease

 Other search option(s)

-Less than 30 cases have been described in the literature so far.
+Less than 70 cases have been described in the literature to date.

-Prenatal diagnosis may be suspected following ultrasound detection of hyperechogenic kidneys and oligohydramnios.
-Antenatal diagnosis may be offered to families in which the disease-causing mutation has already been identified.
+Prenatal diagnosis is difficult, but sometimes may be suspected on hyperechogenic kidneys and oligohydramnios.
+Only genetic testing allows early and reliable prenatal diagnosis.
+Prenatal diagnosis may be offered to families in which the disease-causing mutation has already been identified in affected siblings.

 The disease is transmitted as an autosomal recessive trait.
 Where both parents are unaffected carriers of the disease, there is a 25% risk of transmission to offspring.
 Carrier testing of healthy family members is possible where the mutation has been identified in a family with at least one affected member.

 There is no specific treatment available.
 Since protein loss is limited, nephrectomy to prevent protein loss to urine is rarely needed.
 Angiotensin converting enzyme (ACE) inhibitors could help reduce urine protein loss and can delay the progression to end-stage kidney disease (ESKD) due to their renal protective effects.
 Renal replacement therapies including kidney transplantation are successfully employed.
 To date, there is no-evidence of disease-recurrence reported in the grafts after kidney transplantation.
 Careful ophthalmological follow up is required for the care of retinal detachment.